ksimons/tributary/README.md

 The server will send back a ICE_CANDIDATES_RECEIVED to acknowlege that the remote peer has received the candidates.

+### SUBSCRIBE_TO_TREE_STATE

+A client can send this to listen to changes about the state of the tree

+Command properties:
+  * name (string): an identifier for the broadcast.

+The server will send the client TREE_STATE_CHANGED messages whenever the tree changes.

+### UNSUBSCRIBE_FROM_TREE_STATE

+A client can send this to stop listening to changes about the state of the tree

+Command properties:
+  * name (string): an identifier for the broadcast.

 ## Server-to-client commands

 ### RELAY_BROADCAST